How to talk about the 2018 Super Bowl if you don't know what to talk about

 Which of course, kind of proves the point.
 Quick, what year was Super Bowl XLII?

-If you didn't say MMVII, ya lose.
+If you didn't say MMVIII, ya lose.

 Wow, while that is interesting I still can't really get into it.
 Who should I root for?